atechnology-company/soliloquy/test/README.md

 # Soliloquy Test Framework

-This directory contains the unified test framework for Soliloquy OS.
+This directory contains the unified test framework for Soliloquy.

 ## Directory Structure